Empowered women in tech: The 6th annual Female Week at Cheesecake Labs

 The goal is to improve what we learned in past editions.
 This can be observed by how we appreciate diversity throughout the whole year and it reinforces the company’s values - one of them being “Respect people and embrace differences”.

 Currently in its third edition – the second one taking place online, this year’s event began with talks on topics such as giving up common ideas and beliefs about the LGBTQIA+ community through life stories shared between Cakers.

 Throughout the week, Cheesecake also featured an open talk about the use of neutral language, its history and the do’s and don’ts.
 Also, the Cakers had a moment to watch a short film together, which has opened space for reflections and discussions.
 We brought different contents for this week, aiming to promote learning at different levels and impact everyone at the company.

 Cheesecake is able to captivate talents from different realities, who have different stories and cultural backgrounds, since it is focused on promoting a safe and welcoming environment for all people.

 This cultural wealth brings movement and motivation to all employees, and it is certainly one of the reasons why we grow.
 Diversity moves us!

 “When we feel free and safe to be who we really are in a workplace, we can focus our energy on delivering a WOOOW service.
 By respecting people and embracing differences, we also bond more with co-workers while nurturing an environment of growth and collaboration.”Marcelo Gracietti, Cheesecake Labs’ CEO

-Passionate about people, communication, and cappuccinos.
-Wants to provide the best working environment for everyone and promote Cheesecake to the world.
+Passionate about people, culture, and cappuccinos.
+Wants to provide the best working environment for everyone and promote Cheesecake Labs to the world.